dakota-byte/kody2.0/README.md

 }

 with your bot token.
 Sharing this token will allow someone else to turn on your bot with their own code.

+To create a bot, go to https://discord.com/developers/applications and click "new application".
+Go to the bot tab to copy the token.

+To invite your bot to a server, go to OAuth2, then under "Default Authorization Link" select "In-app authorization" and check Bot and Administrator.
+Now under OAuth2 go to URL generator, select Bot, and administator again, and now go to the link that it provides you to add the bot to a server (or give it to me to add to the server and i'll give you your own channel)

 6. To run Kody, run "python .\bot.py".
 You can press CTRL C to stop running it.